Skip to main content

 2. The type and the status of the error.

-4. Approximate time (with timezone) when the error happened.
+4. Approximate time, with timezone, when the error happened.

 Those details let the team correlate with internal logs quickly.